Current Trustees

 Trustee

-Ex QLDC councillor, his professional career spans more than 16 years in business advisory, audit and compliance.
+2 times QLDC councillor, his professional career spans more than 16 years in business advisory, audit and compliance.
 Heath worked in the British Virgin Islands and South Africa specialising in offshore tax structuring.

 He currently works with CFOs and FCs in mentoring, advisory and consulting capacities, and always with a focus on growth strategies.
 He has a particular interest in the region and the people and has vast experience in all areas of corporate finance, and transactional services.